How to program in Java from the basics to the advanced

 Want to learn Java fast, easy & fun?

-We made this course for complete beginners, but it can also be useful and enjoyable for people who want to switch to Java from a different programming language.
+We made this Java course for complete beginners, but it can also be very useful and enjoyable for those who want to switch to Java from a different programming language.
+The content is up-to-date and packed with practical information, so re-starters can benefit from it as well.

-start at the very basics (from zero) and go through lots of interesting exercises and analogies that will take you to an advanced level.
-By the end of the course you will have all the knowledge needed to move on and specialize in Java.
+We start at the very basics (from zero) and go through lots of interesting exercises and analogies that will take you to an advanced level.
+By the end of the course you will have all the knowledge and programming skills needed to move on and specialize in Java.

 The course is easy to follow and all the things are well explained.
 Furthermore, to make your learning easier and more enjoyable throughout the course we will develop a nostalgic, text-based fighting fantasy game with monsters and heroes.